 I know it’s been a HOT minute since I’ve posted anything but like I said in my last post, I really wanted to take the time to get adjusted to my new life in Nigeria.
 Now many of you may remember my friend Marla who was in China with me.
 This year we were blessed to be hired at the same school so it makes things easier for us to hang out with each other.
 After a long flight from New York to London, I was able to meet Marla at Heathrow airport, where we would fly on to Abuja.

 Once in the plane, I sat next to a guy who would eventually become more than my seatmate, but I’ll tell you about that later.

 I finally made it safely and was met by the elementary and high school principals of our new schools.
 We got into the school bus and we headed straight to our new apartments.
 My apartment wasn’t so fabulous compared to what I had in China but paint, new furniture, and some pictures do work wonders!

 I painted the walls from a pee-pee yellow to a terra cotta and pacific blue color.
 I moved the office furniture sofas from the living room and commissioned a local carpenter to make me a leather sofa.
 From there I began to put up little accents of artwork from home, including my favorite Kashmir prints of my favorite TV shows “A Different World” and “Martin.”
 Once I did that my school issued apartment suddenly felt like a home.

-So now for the good stuff…on my flight I met this nosey dude that kept pestering me.
-He turn off my TV screen on the plane and after a while I got annoyed and slapped him.
+So now for the good stuff…on my flight, I met this nosey dude that kept pestering me.
+He turns off my TV screen on the plane and after a while, I got annoyed and slapped him.
 That slap would lead into the start of a beautiful relationship…8 months later Nkem and I are still together lol.

 Love, peace, and soul!